 These projects were featured at Sundance, Tribeca, and other film festivals, and later had a full retrospective at the 2017 IDFA festival in Amsterdam, where he was invited to be the guest of honor, writing the essay, Powers of Ten.

-In 2009, on his thirtieth birthday, he began a simple ritual of taking a photo and writing a short story each day, and posting them on the Internet before going to sleep.
-He continued this process for 440 days, and called the resulting project Today.
-His friend, the filmmaker Scott Thrift, made a short film about the project.
+In 2009, Jonathan began to document his own life experience more directly, through a practice of taking a photograph and writing a short story each day, and posting them online each night before going to sleep.
+He called this daily ritual Today, and continued it for 440 days.
+His friend, Scott Thrift, made a short film describing the project.

-From 2013-2014 he experienced a period of creative block, which he wrote about in his illustrated essay, Navigating Stuckness.
+This dawning ambivalence around the medium that he had been using for more than a decade produced a difficult period of creative block, which he described in his 2014 illustrated essay, Navigating Stuckness.

 In 2015, he collaborated with Greg Hochmuth to create Network Effect, which explored the psychological effects of widespread Internet use on humanity.
 The project employed the aesthetics of data visualization to question the ultimate utility of data — and to gesture at what might lie beyond it.
 The project received the 2016 Infinity Award in New Media from the International Center of Photography.
 He also explored the limitations of data in 2013’s Data Will Help Us, which was commissioned by The New York Times.

 For the rest of 2015, he and Greg created proposals for technology projects with Netflix, Google, Twitter, and the Irish band U2, respectively — all of which fell through for one reason or another.
 These rejections helped to shape his decision to leave New York and return to his family’s ancestral land in the small town of Shelburne, Vermont.